teracyhq/blog/source/_posts/2017-02-17-upcoming-event-productive-development-environment-with-teracy-dev.markdown

 keywords: teracy-dev, OpenTour, Teracy, development environment
 published: true
 ---
+{% img center /images/2017/02/17/opentour01-productive-development-environment-teracy-dev.jpg Productive development environment with teracy-dev %}

-We are very execited about a upcoming event with the topic "Productive development environment with teracy-dev" presented by Hoat Le who is Co-founders, CEO of Teracy.
+We are very execited about a upcoming event with the topic "Productive development environment with teracy-dev" presented by Hoat Le, Co-founders, and CEO of Teracy.
 The event will be hold on Thursday, February 23 at 6:30 PM - 9:30 PM at Toong Hoang Dao Thuy (25T2 Hoang Dao Thuy, Ha Noi) by Docker Hanoi.
 This is the first event in the series of OpenTour's activities.